michaelschem/ACME/README.md

 # Sure ACME

-This is an application bilt for SURE to show backend skills in Django.
+This is an application to learn Django.

 ## How to use this API